Best small business mobile phone contracts 2023

 What is Vodafone's coverage and speed like?

-As one of the UK's biggest mobile providers, Vodafone runs its own network, offering 2G, 3G, and 4G coverage across the UK.
-In the USwitch ranking of the top providers for mobile coverage in the UK, Vodafone came second behind EE, which boasts 97% population coverage for 4G.
+In the USwitch ranking of the top providers for mobile coverage in the UK, Vodafone came second behind EE.
+97% of the population can be serviced by Vodafone coverage.

 Is Vodafone good for customer support?

-In its 2023 report on mobile and landline customer service, Ofcom found that Vodafone scored 56% for complaints handling.
-This number is nothing to write home about, but it is an increase from its 2022 complaint satisfaction rating of 53%.
+In Ofcom’s 2023 consumer report, Vodafone scored 56% for complaints handling; an increase from its previous satisfaction rating of 53%.

 Pros